yt-dlp-gui/yt-dlp/README.md

 This repository does not promote the illegal downloading of content.
 Use of this tool must strictly comply with the **Terms of Service** of the platforms consulted and the intellectual property laws of each country.
 The developer is not responsible for any misuse of this educational script by third parties.

+"Donations are strictly voluntary and support the continued research and development of this educational PowerShell automation project.
+No features are locked behind a paywall."

 <center>
   <h2>🚀 Technical Requirements</h1>